truecharts/website/docs/manual/FAQ.md

 If it's not on our website or the discord, we (sadly) do not.
 There might be other sources for documentation however!
-If you'd like to create a guide for the website, please submit a PR on [this](https://github.com/truecharts/website/tree/main/docs/charts) repo!
+If you'd like to create a guide for the website, please submit a PR as demonstrated in the [Contribution Example](https://truecharts.org/manual/development/contributing-example).

 ## I would like another application to be added, how do I get it?